Heart Reef is one of our greatest natural treasures and Dan Down catches a seaplane to see the true extent of its beauty.

 This is maybe why I am seemingly being ignored, but to see so many of these most remarkable of creatures in this startling environment is a privilege.

-I’m here to pay homage to Heart Reef 40 years after its ‘discovery’.
+I’m here to pay homage to Heart Reef 40 years after its ‘discovery’ (at the time of writing).
 Of course, the reef has been here for perhaps thousands of years, but when pilot John Ramsden of Air Whitsunday was looking for an icon to help promote the seaplane service in the region back in 1975, he saw the conveniently shaped collection of corals and promptly bestowed upon it the amorous moniker.

 We’re in a six-passenger seaplane and captain Mark Muscatt is making passes of the reef, coming in low at adrenalin-inducing angles to allow us to get a good shot, Heart Reef only being 17 metres across.